-Adopted in 1970, Colorado College’s “Block Plan” is a uniquely intensive academic schedule that allows students to engage with a single subject for three and half weeks.
+Introduced in 1970, Colorado College’s “Block Plan” is an intensive and immersive academic schedule that allows students to engage with a single subject for three and half weeks.
 With this, CC students are not required to juggle multiple subjects throughout a semester.
-Students take one course at a time and professors teach one, with each block covering the same amount of material as a semester system.
+The entire college runs one block at a time, with each block covering the same amount of material as a semester system.

 The result?
-You can study the film industry on location in Hollywood, find Jupiter during evening labs in Barnes observatory, or traverse the natural wonders of the Southwest as a field archaeologist.
+Students can choose to study the film industry on location in Hollywood, then find Jupiter during evening labs in Barnes observatory, or traverse the natural wonders of the Southwest as a field archaeologist.
 Classes are small, hands-on, and highly focused.